gitubo/bixit/README.md

 **Why Use Bixit?**

-Binary messages are concise and efficient, but they have a rigid format, which often means having many different parsers that are difficult to customize and keep aligned—especially during prototyping and testing.
+Binary messages are concise and efficient, but they have a rigid format, which often means having many different parsers that are difficult to customize and keep aligned — especially during prototyping and testing.
 Bixit helps solve these kinds of problems without compromise: need to support a new version of your format?
 It's as easy as moving a configuration file.

 * **Wide Applicability:** Ideal for IoT, embedded systems, automotive, aerospace, railway and gateways.
 * **Zero Compromise:** Define complex binary formats with bit-level precision.